-The Minister of Labour may form a committee of Ministry employees, the Recruitment Committee, mandated with approving or rejecting recruitment or employment applications for non-Jordanian workers from inside or outside the Kingdom, according to the conditions outlined in the instructions issued by the Ministry.
+The Minister of Labour may form a committee of Ministry staff called the recruitment committee, which approves or rejects recruitment or employment applications for non-Jordanian workers from inside or outside the Kingdom, according to the instructions published by the Ministry.

-Every employer wishing to employ or recruit non-Jordanian workers must conduct the following:
+Every employer wishing to employ or recruit a non-Jordanian worker must take the following action:

-Fill out the recruitment and employment form adopted by the Ministry of Labour, duly signed, with the following:
+Fill out the employment and recruitment form adopted by the Ministry of Labour, duly sighed, with the following:

-- Name of employer or establishment, name of owner or manager, address, nature of work, and branches, if any. - Name of worker as it appears on the passport, date of birth, nationality and trade which he will be performing.
+- Name of employer or establishment, name of its owner or manager, address, nature of work, and branches, if any. - Name of the worker as it appears in the passport, date of birth, nationality, and occupation.